hwj0418/webgallery/hw1-hwj0418/README.md

         - a delete button
     - two buttons to move to the older or later series of 10 comments (still related to the same image)

-##  Building the features

-In this part, you are going to build some frontend features.
-Data will be stored locally (HTML5 storage) and updated when users interacts with the app.
-The data should be persistent.
-This means that any comment or image previously added should appear (wherever appropriate) when the user browse through the gallery even if the page is reloaded.

-As done for the lab, the javascript code must be separated in two: the **Frontend Controller** and the **the Frontend API**.
-For the **Frontend API** api, we provide a starter file called `api.js`.
-Your implementation of the **the Frontend API** will be auto-marked, so make sure to comply with the specifications.

 ### Adding and deleting images to the gallery